vmad18/v2v-dataset/README.md

 # v2v-dataset (w.i.p.)
 preprocessing code for creating a diverse video dataset

-currently in development more features and code polishing will be done in time.
+Currently in development more features and code polishing will be done in time.

 # how to use